 The portfolio recorded a positive return for the quarter.
-The biggest contributors were the investments in Alibaba Group, Facebook and Starbucks.
-Alibaba rallied after the Chinese ecommerce giant reported revenue growth of 34% in the second quarter from a year earlier as lockdowns turned Chinese to online retail, and China's economy rebounded.
+The biggest contributors were the investments in Alibaba Group, Facebook and HCA Healthcare.
+Alibaba rallied after the Chinese e-commerce giant reported revenue growth of 34% in the second quarter from a year earlier as lockdowns turned Chinese to online retail, and China's economy rebounded.
 Facebook rose after its 11% surge in second-quarter earnings beat expectations and the social-media company said its main site has 2.7 billion users per month.
-Starbucks rose after the coffee chain said its businesses in China and the US were recovering well as these economies reopened.
+HCA Healthcare rose after the easings of restrictions meant the hospital group could resume elective surgeries and its second-quarter earnings demonstrated significantly better-than-expected cost control.

-The biggest detractors were the investments in a recently purchased stock and Novartis.
+The biggest detractors were the investments in Novartis and a recently purchased stock.
 Novartis fell after the health-products group refused to discuss revenue or profits prospects when revealing that sales for the first half rose 1%, the higher end of expectations.